Alternative Images also known as Any-Image

 Inside the compute-myimage-rocky8.yml yaml file:

-• change the image_name variable in the pre_tasks section only, to reflect your preferred image name.
+image_namevariable in the pre_tasks section only, to reflect your preferred image name. - uncomment the

-• uncomment the alternative_distribution variable and specify to your needs.
+alternative_distributionvariable and specify to your needs. - uncomment the

 Please note the yaml format is highly sensitive to wrongfully placed spaces and tabs.
 It's important to 'line up' to prevent variables being ignored.